KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 ### Getting started

 It took me 3 completely different tries before I come up with something that actually succeeds in parsing JSON.
 Frankly I was about to give up after the 2nd one because I had absolutely no idea how to do this efficiently.
-Just in case, I started searching for algorithms like how to build one's own JSON parser or something.
+Just in case, I started searching for algorithms like how to build one’s own JSON parser or something.

 I ended up in an obscure StackOverflow thread pointing to JSON parser implementations by browser vendors.
-Chrome's one was impossible for me to understand, so I gave a shot at [Mozilla's](https://github.com/mozilla/rhino/blob/master/src/org/mozilla/javascript/json/JsonParser.java) and it looked actually understandable!
+Chrome’s one was impossible for me to understand, so I gave a shot at [Mozilla’s](https://github.com/mozilla/rhino/blob/master/src/org/mozilla/javascript/json/JsonParser.java) and it looked actually understandable!
 Mozilla is using Java for their JSON parser, and their code is quite simple to catch up even for someone with absolutely no experience with Java at all (a.k.a. me).

 > Sass and Java are quite different.